Privacy Policy

 -

-basic information such as name, employer, title, age, relationship affiliations with a person or organisation;
+basic information such as name, employer, title, age, and affiliations with a person or organisation;

 -